Saga Records: Investment in artists and repertoire

 Rodd re-hired Ted Perry as Artists and Repertoire Manager in March 1973 and gave him scope to make the sort of recordings he wanted to make.
-Martin Compton, a music graduate, was already on Saga's staff and became studio producer and John Shuttleworth, a teacher at Eltham College was recoding engineer. recording venues with better acoustics also helped to restore Saga's reputation.
+Martin Compton, a music graduate, was already on Saga's staff and became studio producer and John Shuttleworth, a teacher at Eltham College was recording engineer. recording venues with better acoustics also helped to restore Saga's reputation.
 Perry placed an advertisement in Gramophone claiming that new equipment produced LPs pressed “to the highest standards”, though Saga's reputation for poor quality pressing persisted.
 Perry launched three remastered series; SAGA 5000 budget LPs with re-released Shirley-Quirk and Baker records costing 71p, SAGA 6000 jazz LPs at £1.25, and SAGA 7000 'immortals' featuring Caruso, Melba, etc. at 95p.
 In 1977, Perry moved on again to set up Meridian Records before creating Hyperion.

 Martin Compton continued producing releases and the last new titles produced by Nicholas Dicker were added in 1984.
 From 1979 Saga's discs were pressed by Teldec in Germany.

 Legacy

-Saga's master tapes at the suggestion of Nicholas Dicker were donated by Marcel Rodd to the British Library Sound Archive in March 1989, with licence fees passed to the Saga Trust.
+Saga's master tapes were donated by Marcel Rodd to the British Library Sound Archive in March 1989, with licence fees passed to the Saga Trust.
 The Trust supports the British Library Edison Fellowship programme, designed to encourage scholarship devoted to the history of recordings or western art music and music in performance.